dmetaxak/dmetaxak.github.io/faq.md

 ### When is the best time to reach out if I'm interested in doing a summer internship in your group?
 Please reach out the winter (say, January or February) of the year you're interested in doing the internship.
 I get a lot of requests in May and June, at which point summer has already started (or is about to), projects have been planned, and the budget has been budgeted.

+## Course-related

+### I want to take your HCI course!
+Can you please take me off the waitlist?
+My understanding of undergraduate/Master's course enrollment (while admittedly relatively limited --- you should speak instead with department advising staff!) is that CIS majors have enrollment priority.
+For other students, my general waitlist policy is to admit everyone off the waitlist and give everyone an equal chance to grab the remaining spots.
+Once the class is full, there's nothing else I can do (we're constrained by the size of the classroom), so please don't email me.
+You might instead keep checking the enrollment and see if you can grab an open spot if someone drops!

 ## Miscellaneous